Gi-lo/pokedesc-howto-alexa-skill/README.md

 ## Example Phrases
 Sample utterances that will help users get started and access skill's core functionality.
 The wake word in the first phrase.

-1. Alexa, open pokedesc
+1. Alexa, open poke description
-2. pokedesc, describe bulbasaur
+2. Alexa, ask poke description to describe pikachu
-3. pokedesc, what's the description for bulbasaur
+3. Alexa, ask poke description what is the description for pikachu

 ## Download from Amazon Alexa Skill store
 http://alexa.amazon.com/spa/index.html#skills/